Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 Getting adequate protein is critical to provide amino acids like tyrosine and tryptophan.
 These compounds are the precursors to melatonin, which promotes healthy sleep cycles.

-Most people who have dieted down to very lean levels find their sleep deteriorates.
+Most people who have dieted to very lean levels find their sleep deteriorating.
 Not sleeping well is not sustainable and can even be counterproductive to weight loss.
 Sleep deprivation can trigger cravings for energy-dense food, as your body does whatever it can to reach a more comfortable body fat level.

 8.8 Why am I Gaining Weight When I Eat More Protein?

-A simple waist measurement and how your clothes fit will indicate whether you’re gaining muscle or fat with your increased protein.
+A simple waist measurement and how your clothes fit will indicate whether you’re gaining muscle or fat with increased protein.

 See What do the numbers on my bioimpedance scale mean (and how can I manage them)? for more details on how to make the most of your scales.